 At School Nights, families learned about the Circuit of Fun, a year-round series of nine events for Scout families.

 For new Cub Scouts and parents, the first activity was a Cub Scout Joining Event, held on an October Saturday afternoon inside the Indianapolis Motor Speedway.
 Almost 5,000 people attended, visiting pit row and the garages, places not usually accessible to the public.

 Race cars were on display, and drivers signed autographs.
-It was also a typical Cub Scout day camp, with boys making crafts, playing Frisbee golf, testing their marksmanship with BB guns, slingshots, and bows and arrows—all a preview of adventures to come in Scouting.
+It was also a typical Cub Scout day camp, with boys making crafts, playing Frisbee golf, testing their marksmanship with slingshots and bows and arrows—all a preview of adventures to come in Scouting.